-Over the past two years the Contextual Safeguarding team at the International Centre (IC) are working with colleagues from the London Borough of Hackney to implement contextual safeguarding, using the IC model of contextual safeguarding.
+Over the past two years the Contextual Safeguarding team at the International Centre (IC) have been working with colleagues from the London Borough of Hackney to implement contextual safeguarding, using the IC model of contextual safeguarding.
 This project is funded by the Department for Education Innovation Fund.

 This week we feature a guest blog from Soulmaz Bashirinia.
 Soulmaz is a Service Manager in Hackney Children and Families Services who are working in partnership with the University of Bedfordshire to implement a contextual safeguarding framework to work with vulnerable adolescents.
 In this article she gives an overview of the project and shares initial learning.